 The Ultimate Guide to a Safer Sleep Environment

-In honor of Baby Safety Month, we’re sharing the ultimate guide to a safer sleep environment so that you are equipped and empowered with the information you need to make the best choices for your child.
+In honor of Baby Safety Month, we’re sharing the ultimate guide to safe sleep through creating a safer sleep environment so that you are equipped and empowered with the information you need to make the best choices for your child.

-- Always place your baby on his/her back to sleep.
+- Always place your baby on their back to sleep.

 - Place your baby to sleep on a firm surface.